wenkaifool/ROS/README.md

-# ROS_turtlecontrol_onQt
+# ROS_turtle play
-This project is mainly about how to control the turtle in ROS based on a GUI by QT.
+This project is about how to control the turtle in ROS.
+Currently,it contains two parts:
+(1) Control the turtle based on a QT GUI via ROS service;
+(2) Let another turtle to follow the original turtle run.